 Anticipating Breath, Dalek, Robots, Listen, Heist & Caretaker

-Patrick Kavanagh-Sproull looks ahead to first six episodes.
+Patrick Kavanagh-Sproull looks ahead to the first six episodes.
 Plus poll results with your most anticipated.

 Note: do bear in mind that all the information contained within this article has been lifted from various news sources around the internet – ranging from The Mirror to Doctor Who TV itself right here.
 Hence, a lot of information might be true and spoilerific so read this article at your discretion.

 Good God, is that the time?
 It really is, isn’t it?
 Deep breath everyone – Peter Capaldi is just around the corner.
 Deep Breath is televised to the nations tonight and we’re all going weak at the knees waiting.
 Eight months has gone remarkably quickly, really and the premiere is something millions of people have been looking forward to.

 Like last Christmas and the months before I’ve compiled all the information we know about this coming run of Doctor Who episodes and looked ahead at what we can expect.